 The permittee must develop and implement an ERP that describes the action to be taken for violations associated with the IDDE, construction, industrial, HVPS, and other SWMP programs.
-The ERP will detail the permittee's responses to any noted stormwater violations, including escalating enforcement responses to address repeat and continuing violations.
-The ERP must detail:
+The ERP will detail the permittee's responses to any noted storm waterstormwater violations, including escalating enforcement responses to address repeat and continuing violations.
+The plan ERP must detail:

-- Names of ordinances providing the legal authority to undertake enforcement, including citation of specific ordinance sections; - Types of enforcement mechanisms available, for each area (IDDE, construction, industrial, HVPS, etc.).
-The ERP must list the enforcement actions that the permittee has the authority to use, including such actions as: - verbal warnings; - written notice of violations; - $\circ$ citations (with fines); - $\circ$ stop work orders; - withholding plan approval or other authorizations; - order of cessation or elimination of discharge; - referral for judicial action/enforcement; and - any other available enforcement mechanisms. - Description of when each enforcement mechanism will be employed, including the path of escalation; - Time frames for each step, including investigation of noncompliance, sequence and use of enforcement mechanisms, corrective action by responsible party, re-inspection of site, etc. - Description of the methods to be used to track, either manually or electronically, instances of noncompliance, including such items as: - name of owner/operator of facility and/or the location or address; - type of site (IDDE, construction, industrial, HVPS, etc); - o description of noncompliance; - description of enforcement action(s) used; - time frames for each step (e.g. investigation, corrective action, re-inspection); - o documentation of inspection and enforcement actions taken; - $\circ$ documentation of referral to other departments or agencies; and - date of violation resolution.
+- Names of ordinances providing the legal authority to undertake enforcement, including citation of specific ordinance sections; - Types of enforcement mechanisms available..., For for each area (IDDE, construction, industrial, HVPS, etc.), .). the The ERP must list the enforcement actions that the permittee has the authority to use, including such actions as: - verbal warnings; - written notice of violations; - $\circ$ citations (with fines); - stop work orders; - withholding plan approval or other authorizations; - o order of cessation or elimination of discharge; - referral for judicial action/enforcement; and - o any other available enforcement mechanisms. - Description of when each enforcement mechanism will be employed, including the path of escalation; - Time frames for each step, including investigation of noncompliance, sequence and use of enforcement mechanisms, corrective action by responsible party, re-inspection of site, etc.

+- Description of the methods to be used to track, either manually or electronically, instances of noncompliance, including such items as: - o name of owner/operator of facility and/or the location or address; - type of site (IDDE, construction, industrial, HVPS, etc); - description of noncompliance; - description of enforcement action(s) used; - time frames for each step (e.g. investigation, corrective action, re-inspection); - o documentation of inspection and enforcement actions taken; - o documentation of referral to other departments or agencies; and - $\circ$ date of violation resolution.

-The ERP must be reviewed each reporting period and revised as necessary.
+The ERP must be submitted to EPD for review with the 2014-2015 annual report, due June 15, 2015 reviewed each reporting period and revised as necessary.
 If revised during the reporting period, submit the ERP to EPD for review.
 The ERP must be implemented within six (6) months of EPD approval.
 Once approved, the ERP will become an addendum to the permittee's SWMP.

-3.3.7 Impaired Waters
+3.3.7 Monitoring for Discharges to Impaired Waterbodies